singhankit1704/invoice-qc-service/README.md

 # Invoice QC Service – Ankit Singh

-A small but realistic **Invoice Extraction & Quality Control Service** built for the _Software Engineer Intern (Data & Development)_ take-home assignment.
+A small but realistic **Invoice Extraction & Quality Control Service**

 It can: